Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions

 \section{\uppercase{Energy Provision (EP)}}

-The increasing demand for a reliable energy supply to power the IoT has made EH technologies appealing to reduce/eliminate the need for batteries.
+The need for a reliable energy supply to power the IoT has made EH technologies appealing to reduce/eliminate the need for batteries.
 There are readily available energy sources in our environment such as sunlight, wind, heat, electromagnetic (EM) radiation, and many others.
 Table~\ref{tab:EPComparison} summarizes the advantages, limitations, and attractive use cases for the EH technologies covered in this section.

-To power devices' electronics, EH circuits must transform these forms into electric energy.
-The architecture of a generic EH device, illustrated in Fig.~\ref{fig:anatomyEHdevice}, consists of three main components: \begin{itemize} \item transducer, which turns a physical variable (or its variations) into electricity; \item power management unit, which accommodates the output signal of the transducer to power the devices' electronics and/or charge the storage element.
+To power devices' electronics, EH circuits must transform the various energy forms into electric energy.
+For this, the architecture of a generic EH device, illustrated in Figure~\ref{fig:anatomyEHdevice}, consists of three main components: \begin{itemize} \item transducer, which turns a physical variable (or its variations) into electricity; \item power management unit, which accommodates the output signal of the transducer to power the devices' electronics and/or charge the storage element.
 One important function of this block is to dynamically match the output impedance of the transducer to a variable input impedance of a rectifying circuit or other device's peripherals; \item energy storage component, e.g., a battery or a supercapacitor, which buffers the variations of the ambient energy.
-We refer the reader to the Section~\ref{KPI}-\ref{subsec:energystorageKPIs} for more details on this component. \end{itemize}
+We refer the reader to Section~\ref{KPI}-\ref{subsec:energystorageKPIs} for more details on this component. \end{itemize}

-In general, the performance of ambient EH technologies is severely limited by the uncontrollability and unpredictability of ambient sources.
-To address this, some designs incorporate multiple transducers to enable simultaneous EH from different sources, e.g., \cite{khalid2019review, 9305188, xu2015novel, seol2017ferrofluid}.
-This boosts the system's reliability, although increasing the hardware's complexity and cost.